tatelax/tatelax.github.io/pages/about.md

 Hi,

-I'm a software developer with 8 years of professional experience.
-I work primarily in Unity and C# but also explore many other areas of software development.
+I'm a software developer primarily focused on Unity and C#.
+I've been working with Unity since 2010 and have been part of projects ranging from small mobile apps to large multi-year enterprise programs..

-On my website, you'll find links to some of my projects as well as blog posts about various topics.
+On my website, you'll find links to some of the projects I've been part of as well as blog posts about various topics and links to helpful resources that I update from time to time.